 By Road: Though hiring a cab is an option, it would be advised to take regular buses that ply between important cities to Ajmer regularly.
 There would be direct buses to Ajmer from Delhi, Jaipur, Jodhpur, and Jaisalmer that will help you reach the destination.
 From the bus stop, you can take a taxi or another local bus to reach the Ajmer Dargah.

-Nevertheless, the ideal way to reach the Dargah would be to take a flight and to Jaipur and take a bus from Jaipur to Ajmer.
+Nevertheless, the ideal way to reach the Dargah would be to take a flight to Jaipur and take a bus from Jaipur to Ajmer.
 From there you can proceed either in a cab or a local bus.
 This is by far the most comfortable way to reach the Ajmer Dargah.

-Located about two km away from the main Ajmer Railway Station, the Ajmer Sharif Dargah is a popular holy place in Ajmer.
+Located about 2 kms away from the main Ajmer Railway Station, the Ajmer Sharif Dargah is a popular holy place in Ajmer.
 At the foot of the prestigious Taragarh Hill is this shrine located, which attracts pilgrims from various places across the country.
 It contains several buildings made of white marbles around the two courtyards and also includes a massive gate that is donated by the Nizam of Hyderabad and even the Akbari Mosque which was constructed by the prestigious Mughal Emperor named Shah Jahan.

 The Nizam Gate at the entrance is the main gate to the shrine which is followed by the Shahjahani Gate.
 Following this gate is the Buland Darwaza upon which the ‘urs’ flag is hoisted to mark the beginning of Moinuddin Chishti’s death anniversary rituals.
 The ‘urs’ for the Sufi saint Moinuddin Chishti is celebrated every year on the 6th and 7th days of the Rajab.
 Dewan Syed Zainul Abedin is the present Spiritual Head of the shrine of Ajmer Dargah.
 He is the direct descendant of Khawaja Moinuddin Chishti in the 22nd generation.
 Till date, around 150,000 pilgrims visit the dargah every single day as a mark of their gratitude towards the holy shrine.